ibm-cloud-docs/EventStreams/quick_setup_guide.md

 ```
 {: codeblock}

+_This step shows ${token} in the example, and step 3 the same (ish) but wasn't clear if this was actually defined in the env?
+I suspect we'll need to walk the user through how to get this in a similar to what key protect did here: https://cloud.ibm.com/docs/key-protect?topic=key-protect-retrieve-access-token#retrieve-token-cli (but we shouldn't point at this page, more use for inspiration if needed)_

 ## Step 3: Create a topic and select number of partitions by using the console
 {: #create_topic_ui}
 {: ui}